DevMountain/categorizer/README.md

 ### Summary

-In this step we will finish the functionality for our `NewChart` component by sending data to our reducer through the prop `createChart`.
+In this step, we will finish the functionality for our `NewChart` component by sending data to our reducer through the prop `createChart`.

 ### Instructions